simplex-chat/simplex-chat/simplex-messaging-implementation.md

 ## Privacy requirements

-Edge-messaging server implementations MUST NOT:
+Simplex messaging server implementations MUST NOT:
 - create any logs of the client requests in the production environment.
 - create any history of deleted connections or retrieved (and removed) messages.
 - create any history of connection updates and store old keys or URIs.
-- create any snapshots of the database they use to store connections and messages (instead edge-messaging clients must manage redundancy by using more than one edge-messaging server, e.g., as described in [graph-chat protocol][3]).
+- create any snapshots of the database they use to store connections and messages (instead simplex messaging clients must manage redundancy by using more than one simplex messaging server, e.g., as described in [graph-chat protocol][3]).
-- create/store any other information that may undermine privacy or [forward secrecy][4] of communication between clients using edge-messaging server.
+- create/store any other information that may undermine privacy or [forward secrecy][4] of communication between clients using simplex messaging server.

 ## REST API

 ### General API considerations

-Edge-messaging server MUST provide REST API via HTTPS protocol.
+Simplex messaging server MUST provide REST API via HTTPS protocol.
 It MAY operate on the same domain as any other web application.
 It is RECOMMENDED that the endpoint to create connections and all connection URIs start from the same path, to avoid namespace conflicts with other applications.

 In case of any requests sent to unknown URIs, server MUST reject the request with HTTP status code 404 (Not Found).